imacodr/romanager/docs/developer-portal.md

 Now go to the **Bot** tab and select **Add Bot**.
 ![addbot](addbot.png)

-Once you're done with that lets go back to the start and go to the next step.
+Once you're done with that lets go to the next step.

 [Go back](../README.md) | [Next step](./firebase.md)